Indukto/Indukto/README.md

 # Indukto's GitHub Profile

-Hey there!
-Welcome to my GitHub profile.
-I'm Indukto, a dedicated developer based in Tel Aviv, Israel.
-By day, I work as a full-time employee of the state of Israel, and by night, I tinker away on various coding projects.
-Let's dive into my GitHub journey and explore the world of code together.

 ## Overview
 I joined GitHub in April 2021 and have been actively contributing to the community ever since.
 With a total of 119 commits and 27 PRs, I strive to bring my skills and expertise to the forefront.
 I specialize in languages like Kotlin, TypeScript, Python, HTML, and CSS, showcasing my versatility and dedication to mastering diverse programming languages.